nergalex/f5-aks-kic-lab/source/class6/module1/module1.rst

 Application centric pricing
 *********************************************

-Pricing model of NGINX Controller allows you to have **True Forecast Costs** with an Application centric economic model :
+Pricing model of NGINX Controller allows you to have **Simple and Predictable Consumption** with a per Application pricing :

 .. image:: ./_pictures/Controller_pricing_model.png
    :align: left